Eliminate-Entrant/Book-List-Takeaway-App/README.md

 5. **Functionality:** Ensure that basic features are implemented correctly.

 ### Submission:
-Your should submit a compressed folder containing the entire Flutter project with clear instructions on how to run the app locally.
+You should submit a compressed folder containing the entire Flutter project with clear instructions on how to run the app locally.
 Additionally, provide a brief README file explaining your design decisions and any challenges faced during the development.

 The UI/UX is intentially open-ended where we want to see your UI designs and implementation. **Please do not spend more than 3-4 hours on this app**.